Skip to main content

 Key takeaways:

-• Medicaid provides comprehensive dental benefits for children, but coverage for adults is less common and may be subject to limitations.
+• Medicaid provides comprehensive dental benefits for children.
+But coverage for adults is optional and subject to limitations.

 Does Medicaid cover dental care for adults?

-Medicaid dental coverage for adults is optional and varies from state to state.
-Medicaid does not set any required minimum amount of dental benefits for adults.
-However, 49 states and Washington, D.C. offer at least some dental coverage for adult recipients at this time.
+Medicaid dental coverage for adults is not required by federal law, so each state decides whether to offer it.
+As a result, the type and amount of coverage varies widely.
+Medicaid does not mandate any minimum level of dental benefits for adults.
+But 49 states and Washington, D.C., offer at least some dental coverage for adult enrollees

 Extensive coverage